Coffee:

 tea:

-add the water at a rolling boil, and steep three to five minutes.
+add the water at a rolling boil, and steep for three to five minutes.

 - Oolong:

-let the water cool 30 seconds before pouring over tea, and steep 4
+let the water cool for 30 seconds before pouring over tea, and steep for four

 -